 The front face of your cafe shop counter is prime real estate for brand expression.
 It is the first vertical surface a customer sees at eye level as they approach.
 Every design choice, colour, material, texture, typography, and signage communicates your brand values before a single word is exchanged.

-Consider how your counter can tell your story.
+As many interior designers London businesses will attest, your counter should tell your story.
 A roastery-led cafe might use raw steel and exposed brickwork to communicate craft and provenance.
 A pastel-toned brunch concept might opt for fluted plaster panels and brushed brass hardware to evoke softness and femininity.
 A third-wave specialty coffee bar might choose restrained materials and obsessive detailing to signal precision and expertise.